AnushDeCosta/Modular-Cafe-Ordering-System/README.md

 - **Composition & Aggregation**: The `Cafe` class handles orders and manages internal state, delegating behaviour to items.
 - **Encapsulation**: Private attributes and setter/getter methods enforce data integrity.
 - **Test-Driven Development**: Pytest is used to validate core logic, edge cases, helper methods, and price calculations.
+- **UML Compliance**: All classes and methods implemented according to the provided UML diagram.

 > **Note:** The implementation adheres closely to the provided UML and programming standards.